Indaxia/doctrine-orm-transformations/README.md

     // here we have some $car.
 Let's transform it to array.
     $result = $car->toArray([
-                'keys': ITransformabe::EXCLUDE, // 'Car.keys' will be excluded
+                'keys': Policy::Skip, // 'Car.keys' will be excluded
                 'engine': [
-                    'serialNumber': ITransformabe::EXCLUDE // 'Car.engine.serialNumber' will be excluded
+                    'serialNumber': Policy::Skip // 'Car.engine.serialNumber' will be excluded
                 ],
                 'wheels': [
-                    'brakes': ITransformabe::EXCLUDE // The field 'brakes' will be excluded from each Entity in 'Car.engine.wheels' Collection
+                    'brakes': Policy::Skip // The field 'brakes' will be excluded from each Entity in 'Car.engine.wheels' Collection
                 ]
             ]);